Phase transition of anisotropic Ginzburg--Landau equation: Abstract

 \section{Abstract}

-In this work, we study the effective geometric motions of an anisotropic Ginzburg--Landau equation with a small parameter $\varepsilon>0$ which characterizes the width of the transition layer.
-Given a classical solution to the curve-shortening flow, we assume that the initial datum of the Ginzburg--Landau equation undergoes phase transitions across the initial (closed) curve.
-We show that the small $\varepsilon$ asymptotics of the solutions correspond to a planar field $\mathbf{u}(x,t)$ which is of unit length on one side of the free boundary determined by the flow, and is zero on the other side.
-The proof is achieved by deriving differential inequalities of several modulated energies and by exploring their coercivity properties using weak convergence methods.
-In particular, by a (boundary) blow-up argument we show that $\mathbf{u}$ must be tangential to the free boundary.
-Under additional assumptions we prove that $\mathbf{u}$ solves a geometric evolution equation for the Oseen--Frank model in liquid crystals.
+We study the effective geometric motions of an anisotropic Ginzburg--Landau equation with a small parameter $\varepsilon>0$ which characterizes the width of the transition layer.
+For well-prepared initial datum, we show that as $\varepsilon$ tends to zero the solutions will develop a sharp interface limit which evolves under mean curvature flow.
+The bulk limits of the solutions correspond to a vector field $\mathbf{u}(x,t)$ which is of unit length on one side of the interface, and is zero on the other side.
+The proof combines the modulated energy method and weak convergence methods.
+In particular, by a (boundary) blow-up argument we show that $\mathbf{u}$ must be tangent to the sharp interface.
+Moreover, it solves a geometric evolution equation for the Oseen--Frank model in liquid crystals.